suehaas/bears/README.md

 This is taken from Scotch.io.
 I started with the tutorial at https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4 and modified as needed to serve as my own personal sandbox.
 Need to complete the rest of the README.md :)

+(ProTip!
+Use the URL for this page when adding GitHub as a remote. https://github.com/suehaas/bears)

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.